orucov47/c0nfig.github.io/_posts/2025-04-27-NTLM Notes.md

 In today's blog post, we will cover questions such as what NTLM is, what it is used for, along with their answers.

 ### What is the NTLM?
 NTLM (NT LAN Manager) is an authentication protocol developed by Microsoft for Windows systems.
-It should not be considered a standalone security layer/ Instead, it acts as an authentication mechanism that other protocols—such as *SMB*, *RDP*, or *HTTP*—can rely on when they need to verify a user's identity.
+It should not be considered a standalone security layer.
+Instead, it acts as an authentication mechanism that other protocols—such as *SMB*, *RDP*, or *HTTP*—can rely on when they need to verify a user's identity.
 You can think of NTLM as a service that other protocols call upon to handle authentication behind the scenes.
 NTLMv1 was introduced in the early 1990s with Windows NT 3.1.
 Due to security weaknesses, NTLMv2 was released in 1996, offering stronger protection against attacks like replay and brute-force.
 Today, NTLMv1 is considered obsolete, and NTLMv2 is the minimum recommended version